A Comprehensive Interpretation of Fermi-LAT Pulsars: Fundamental-Plane Death Border, Visibility Thresholds, and GeV-TeV Unification: Death border on the FP

 In the RRLmax regime, corresponding to Eq.~\ref{eq:ecut RRX}, the FP-based expression for the gamma-ray luminosity takes the form

 where, in the second line, we have applied the normalization constraint from Eq.~\ref{eq:CMV constraint}.
 Equation~\ref{eq:Lgamma rrx} shows that along the RRLmax efficiency boundary, the gamma-ray efficiency $\eta_{\rm eff} = L_\gamma / \dot{\mathcal{E}}$ is independent of $\dot{\mathcal{E}}$.
 For order-unity scaling factors, this gives $\eta_{\rm eff} \sim 20\%$, consistent with the high efficiencies observed among low-$\dot{\mathcal{E}}$ pulsars.
+We stress that ``RRLmax'' denotes an upper envelope within the radiation-reaction-limited regime.
+Pulsars may remain in the RRL regime at high $\dot{\mathcal{E}}$ while still lying below the maximal-RRL track.
+The clustering of many low-$\dot{\mathcal{E}}$ objects around $\eta_{\rm eff}\sim 20\%$ suggests that they approach this upper envelope, whereas higher-$\dot{\mathcal{E}}$ pulsars often fall below it, consistent with a reduction of the effective accelerating field (e.g., due to increased pair loading/screening; see Fig.~\ref{fig:FP projected Fermi PIC Theory - moving average trend} and following sections).
 Furthermore, requiring $\eta_{\rm eff} \le 1$ imposes an upper bound on the combination of scaling parameters:

 For the PDL regime corresponding to Eq.~\ref{eq:ecut max}, the gamma-ray luminosity along the FP takes the form

 which implies that, along the maximum available potential drop boundary, the gamma-ray efficiency $\eta_{\rm eff} = L_\gamma / \dot{\mathcal{E}}$ scales as $\eta_{\rm eff} \propto \dot{\mathcal{E}}^{7/4}$.
 Therefore, as $\dot{\mathcal{E}}$ decreases below the transition threshold $\dot{\mathcal{E}}_{\rm TR}$, the efficiency rapidly declines.